Robby Anderson Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Anderson is averaging 68.2 receiving yards per game in four career matchups against the Buccaneers, 25.7 more than his receiving yards prop bet over/under for Sunday's game (42.5).
+- In his four matchups against the Buccaneers, Anderson's 68.2 receiving yards average is 28.7 more than his over/under for Sunday's game (39.5).

-- In four matchups, Anderson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.
+- Anderson has caught a touchdown pass versus the Buccaneers once, but did not have multiple TDs in that game.

-- The Buccaneers have the NFL's 22nd-ranked pass defense this season, allowing 258.0 yards per game through the air.
+- The Buccaneers are allowing 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- At 1.5 passing TDs allowed per game, the Buccaneers defense is ranked 15th in the NFL.
+- At 1.5 passing TDs conceded per game, the Buccaneers defense is ranked 15th in the league.

 Recent Performances

-- Anderson put together a 10-yard performance against the Saints last week on two catches while being targeted two times.
+- In last week's matchup with the Saints, Anderson grabbed two passes for 10 yards while being targeted two times.

-- Anderson has added 10 receptions for 97 yards in his last three games.
-He's been targeted 20 times, producing 32.3 yards per game.
+- Anderson has 97 receiving yards on 10 catches (20 targets) over his last three outings, averaging 32.3 yards per game.

 Anderson's Carolina Teammates